dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

   This POST should return the average, as an integer, of all the heart rates that have been posted for the specified patient since the given date/time.
 Note that the given time stamp could be any time, and not necessarily the time of a previous heart rate.
+The integer average should be returned as a JSON string.

 * `GET /api/patients/<attending_username>` returns information on all the patients of the attending physician with the given `attending_username`.
-This route should return a list where each entry of the list represents data from a patient of this physician.
-Each entry in the list should be a JSON string in the following format:
+This route should return a list of dictionaries, in a JSON string, where each dictionary in the list represents data from a patient of this physician.
+  The patient dictionaries should be in the following format:
 ```
 {
     "patient_id": 1,